Content Siloing for E-commerce: Product + Content Integration Strategy

 2. Strategic CTA Links (Second Highest)

-Where: After high-value content sections
+Where: After high-value content sections — tips, recipe reveals, key insights

 Format: Boxed CTAs with benefit-driven copy